 Now you'll tell me it was a one off and the guy was just rude, well think again.
 Not 10 minutes later, a second couple arrives and nearly the same thing happened.
 In the last case, the Maître half-heartedly held out the chair for her.

 I commented this to my friend and he found it quite normal.
-My friend and the two guys belong to roughly the same demographic group ( mid-twenties, males and Caucasian), the only difference is that he's a friend of Dorothy
+My friend and the two guys belong to roughly the same demographic group ( mid-twenties, males and Caucasian), the only difference is that he's a friend of Dorothy.

 These scenes left me questioning myself and society as a whole.